A range of job vacancies for executive and senior appointments

 Senior staff in the Victorian Government are responsible for public funds and delivering on the government's agenda, although their ultimate responsibility is to the Victorian public.

-At the same time, the public sector also provides the opportunity for innovative thinking and planning on issues that affect the community well into the future.
+The public sector provides the opportunity for innovative thinking and planning on issues that affect the community well into the future.
 Job vacancies at this level seek to attract experienced problem solvers with a demonstrated commitment to social justice values.

 Remuneration and benefits

 Executive roles are offered as fixed-term contracts for up to five years, with similar conditions (such as leave provisions) to non-executive level appointments.
-Executives are employed within a three-band structure, on attractive Total Remuneration Packages (TRP) that include superannuation, and have access to annual adjustments and bonuses based on performance.
+Executives are employed within a three-band structure, on attractive Total Remuneration Packages (TRPs) that include superannuation.

 Working as an executive in the public sector also means you will enjoy the benefits of work/life balance, provided through family-friendly and flexible work practices.
 Our work philosophy recognises that people have lives outside of work, and conditions and attitudes in our workplaces support this.

-The executive handbook provides further contract, remuneration and employment information for executives.
+The Victorian Public Sector Commission's executive remuneration page provides further contract, remuneration and employment information for executives.

 Women and senior appointments